-The Sydney Partnership for Health, Education, Research and Enterprise (SPHERE)(opens in a new window) has announced the Australian Government’s new Medical Research Future Fund (MRFF) will provide funds of $6 million over three years for SPHERE and the other National Health and Medical Research Council (NHMRC) Accredited Centres.
+The Sydney Partnership for Health, Education, Research and Enterprise (SPHERE) (opens in a new window) has announced that the Australian Government’s new Medical Research Future Fund (MRFF) will provide $6 million funding over three years for SPHERE and the other National Health and Medical Research Council (NHMRC) Accredited Centres.

-Western Sydney University is a founding partner of SPHERE, which comprises 14 leading organisations in health, research and education sectors and aims to develop new and innovative ways to deliver better healthcare for communities in NSW.
-It was officially launched as a NHMRC accredited Advanced Health Research and Translation Centres (AHRTCs) in Sydney in April 2017.
+Western Sydney University is a founding partner of SPHERE, comprising 14 leading organisations in the health, research and education sectors and aims to develop new and innovative ways to deliver better healthcare for communities in NSW.
+It was officially launched as an NHMRC accredited Advanced Health Research and Translation Centres (AHRTCs) in Sydney in April 2017.

-SPHERE, which is also known by its Dharug name, Maridulu Budyari Gumal, is a key partnership for Western and THRI as we build our research profile and impact reach.
-In the past 12 months, SPHERE activities have been gaining momentum through the establishment of 12 Clinical Academic Groups (CAGs) and key strategic programs that are working to address major health challenges in areas including Aboriginal health and wellbeing, ageing, diabetes and maternal, newborn and women’s health.
+SPHERE, also known by its Dharug name Maridulu Budyari Gumal, is a key partnership for Western and THRI as we build our research profile and impact reach.
+In the past year, SPHERE activities have gained momentum through the establishment of 12 Clinical Academic Groups (CAGs) and key strategic programs that are working to address major health challenges in areas including Aboriginal health and wellbeing, ageing, diabetes, and maternal, newborn and women’s health.

 In just over 12 months, SPHERE has already made some significant breakthroughs and advancements that reflect the power of bringing together people who were previously in unconnected groups, to focus on real world consumer and community-driven issues and outcomes.
 These achievements also reflect the focus of SPHERE’s partners in both the academic and healthcare worlds on the “research translation to impact” agenda that is an important piece in Australia’s health and medical research policy.